andrewrota/reactjs-conf-2015-notes/relay-graphql.md

     ${ProfilePic.getQuery('user')}

+Note: GraphQL is using ES6 template string syntax.

 If someone changes a child component to fetch a little more data, the parent component doesn't need to be updated.

 **Lifecycle**